Difference in Differences with Time-Varying Covariates: Identification

-\Cref{ass:sampling} says that we have access to an iid sample of two periods of panel data. \Cref{ass:conditional-parallel-trends} says that the path of untreated potential outcomes is the same, on average, for the treated group as the untreated group after conditioning on time-varying covariates $X_{t^*}$ and $X_{t^*-1}$ and time-invariant covariates $Z$.
-This is the main conditional parallel trends assumption that we use throughout the paper. \Cref{ass:conditional-parallel-trends} also implicitly rules out ``bad controls'' (i.e., that the time-varying covariates that show up in the parallel trends assumption are affected by the treatment); see \citet{caetano-callaway-payne-rodrigues-2023} for a detailed discussion of this case. \Cref{ass:overlap} is a standard version of an overlap condition that is often invoked in the DID literature (e.g., \citet{abadie-2005}) and in the treatment effects literature more broadly.
-It practice, it says that, for any values of the time-varying and time-invariant covariates, there exist untreated units with those characteristics; this means that, for any value of the covariates for treated units, there are untreated units with the same characteristics.
+\Cref{ass:sampling} says that we observe iid panel data. \Cref{ass:conditional-parallel-trends} says that, on average, the path of untreated potential outcomes is the same for the treated group as for the untreated group after conditioning on untreated potential covariates in time period $t^*,$ pre-treatment covariates $X_{t^*-1}$, and time-invariant covariates $Z$.
+Relative to standard conditional parallel trends assumptions (\citet{heckman-ichimura-todd-1997,abadie-2005,callaway-santanna-2021}), the set of covariates being conditioned on includes untreated potential covariates which are unobserved for the treated group and therefore can complicate existing identification strategies. \Cref{ass:overlap} is an overlap assumption, and this typo of assumption is standard in the treatment effects literature.
+Part (a) implies that, for any values of $X_{t^*}$, $X_{t^*-1}$, and $Z$, there will be some untreated units with those values of the covariates in the population.
+Part (b) is similar but holds for any values of $X_{t^*-1}$, $W_{t^*-1}$, and $Z$. \point{I don't think that we need extra conditions for the arguments in Part (2) of Theorem 1, but be careful here.}